 If a definite fracture or crack appears, it can be repaired in the same manner as the interior liner repair.

-- If an entire area of the floor wears thin, repair as follows: - 1.
-Sand entire area to remove all foreign matter and rough up to assure a good bond - 2.
+If an entire area of the floor wears thin, repair as follows:

+- 1. Sand entire area to remove all foreign matter and rough up to assure a good bond - 2.
 Cut strips of fiberglass mat to cover area - 3.
 Coat area with resin (mixed according to manufacturer's instructions) - 4.
 Lay pre-cut pieces of fiberglass mat over fresh resin - 5.
-Apply additional resin to completely saturate top of mat - 6.
-Use paint roller to smooth the surface and remove the air bubbles

-If grit for a non-slip surface is desired:
+Apply additional resin to completely saturate the top of the mat - 6.
+Use a paint roller to smooth the surface and remove the air bubbles - If grit for a non-slip surface is desired: - 1.
+Sprinkle grit (silica sand or aluminum oxide) on repaired area while resin is still wet - 2.
+Allow to harden

-- 1. Sprinkle grit (silica sand or aluminum oxide) repaired area while resin is still wet - 2.
-Allow to harden - 3.
-Re-coat area with mixed resin and catalyst to lock in grit, do not over coat or you will loose your grit surface.
+3. Re-coat area with mixed resin and catalyst to lock in grit, do not overcoat or you will lose your grit surface